365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/print-agent-service-installation.md

  5. Specify a **Name** to identify the client device.
  6. Select **Apply** to set up the agent and start the services.

-## Set up Print Agent Service for Direction Connection Service Mode
+## Set up Print Agent Service for Direct Connection Service Mode

 > **Important**<br>Please make sure the Service URL and Service Port is available from your Microsoft Dynamics 365 Business Central environment.<br>We strongly recommend to use Print Agent Cloud for SaaS environments of Microsoft Dynamics 365 Business Central.